snoyberg/posa-chapter/warp.md

 We tried to measure how much memory allocation for HTTP response header consume time.
-We copied the `create` function of `ByteString` to Warp and surrounded `mallocByteString` with `Debug.Trace.traceEventIO`.
+For this purpose, GHC provides *eventlog* which can records timestamps of each event.
+We surrounded a memory allocation function with the function to record a user event.
 Then we complied `mighty` with it and took eventlog.
 The result eventlog is illustrated as follows:

 ![eventlog](eventlog.png)

-Brick red bars indicates the event created by `traceEventIO`.
+Brick red bars indicates the event created by us.
-The area surrounded by two bars is the time consumed by `mallocByteString`.
+So, the area surrounded by two bars is the time consumed by memory allocation.
 It is about 1/10 of an HTTP session.
-We are confident that the same thing happens when allocating receiving buffers.
+We are discussing how to implement memory allocation without locks.

 ### New thundering herd